MTJB/marktjbrown.com/_posts/2021-08-18-introduction-to-indexes.md

 ---

 ## First things first - what is SQL 😅
-SQL is a _fourth-generation_ language, and the main benefit is separating the what and the how - SQL is the straight description of what is needed without getting into how it is done.
+SQL is a _fourth-generation_ language, and the main benefit is separating the "what" from the "how" - SQL is the straight description of what is needed without getting into how it is done.
 For example;

 ```sql
 SELECT job_title